billg-splunk/javashop-otel/README.md

 `private void myCoolFunction234234234(@SpanAttribute("myInt") int myInt)`

-`@SpanAttribute("myint")` is an[OpenTelemetry Annotation](https://opentelemetry.io/docs/instrumentation/java/automatic/annotations/) that was added by our Java Otel Annotator tool.
+`@SpanAttribute("myint")` is an [OpenTelemetry Annotation](https://opentelemetry.io/docs/instrumentation/java/automatic/annotations/) that was added by our Java Otel Annotator tool.

 Let's fix our code.